punchplatform/punch-vscode-plugin/README.md

    npm run vscode:prepublish
    ```

+2. You may to reopen your VSCode

-2. Extension is activated when you first access a Punch file
+3. Extension is activated when you first access a Punch file